AdriaDelAshen/wishlist-app/README.md

 # Application Features

-This document outlines the key features of the application, categorized by functionality.
+This document outlines the key features of the Laravel application, categorized by functionality.

 ## I. Core User Account & Authentication